dagbjorn/microcoffeeonkube/README.md

 Convenience batch files for easy deploy and undeploy of the application are also provided.

 ## <a name="prerequisite"></a>Prerequisite
-The microcoffee application is developed on Windows 10 and tested with Minikube 0.21.0 running on Oracle VM VirtualBox 5.1.26.
+The microcoffee application is developed on Windows 10 and tested with Minikube 0.21.0 running on Oracle VM VirtualBox 5.2.0.

 For building and testing the application on a development machine, Minikube is a good option.
 Minikube runs a single-node Kubernetes cluster inside a VM on your development machine.
 In addition, kubectl - the Kubernetes CLI - must be installed.

 Installation of Minikube and kubectl is straightforward, just download the two executables and place them in a folder on your Windows path.
 You may also want to define the two environment variables MINIKUBE\_HOME and KUBECONFIG to suitable folders if you don't like the default locations in your user home directory.
 MINIKUBE\_HOME is where the VM is downloaded first time you start Minikube.
 The size of this folder will grow over time.
 KUBECTL contains the kubectl config file.

-A separate Docker installation on your development machine is also useful, however strictly not necessary.
+A separate Docker installation on your development machine is also useful, however strictly not necessary if you are only going to run microcoffee on Minikube.
+Anyway, the codebase contains Docker Compose files for running microcoffee and this platform is found to be more stable than Minikube on Windows (at least on my machine).
+Latest versions tested are Docker 17.10.0-ce and Docker Compose 1.16.1.

+:bulb: See documentation of [this GitHub project] (https://github.com/dagbjorn/microcoffee) for tip on how to run microcoffee on pure Docker.

-In addition, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.
+Finally, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.

 ## <a name="start-minikube"></a>Start Minikube
 Before moving on and start building microcoffee, we need a running VM.
 The reason is that the Docker images being built are stored in the local Docker repository inside the VM.